moj124/NGX/README.md

 Social Distancing System using NAO and AI, uses Django technology to create a website for the GUI and the use of YOLOv5 models to perfrom people and mask detection and tracking.

 ## Getting Started with Masked-Wearer Detection
-Show procesing of images and videos for mask detection
+Show processing of images and videos for mask detection
 ```
 python3 detect_mask_yolov5.py --view-img
 ```